artefactual/atom-docs/user-manual/glossary/glossary.rst

     Archives (`ICA <http://www.ica.org/>`__) defines a function as "Any high level purpose, responsibility or task assigned to the accountability agenda of a corporate body by legislation, policy or mandate.
-Functions may be decomposed into sets of co-ordinated operations such as subfunctions, business processes, activities, tasks or transactions" (ISDF Glossary).
+Functions may be decomposed into sets of coordinated operations such as subfunctions, business processes, activities, tasks or transactions" (ISDF Glossary).